john14227/simple-clinic-app/README.md

 #### Backend
 - Please create your database with pgAdmin (recommended)
 - Run `yarn install` and `yarn sequelize db:migrate`
-- (Optional) If you are familar with Docker, then you can skip the backend setup and configuration sessions.
+- (Optional) If you would like to use Docker to start the backend, then you can skip the backend setup and configuration sessions.
 Please refer to "how to start" session to start backend.

 ## Configuration
 #### Frontend